 Pretty much everything is accounted for when it comes to checking your newborn’s health.
 When mother and child are finally released from the hospital, everyone can rest easy that they’re going home with a healthy baby.

-Here comes the bubble burst: there are two things that don’t get checked at the hospital.
-The eyes.
+Here comes the bubble burst: two things don’t get checked at the hospital: the eyes.

 That’s why it’s so important to have your baby’s eyes checked regularly through infanthood all the way until they reach 18.

-We know how adult and young children get their eyes examined, but babies require a different type of exam all together.
+We know how adults and young children get their eyes examined, but babies require a different type of exam altogether.
 Newborns obviously can’t communicate the same way children or adults do, so their vision health rests entirely in your hands.

-Unlike children’s eye exams which rely on being able to ask the child what they see, is it blurry, do their eyes hurt, can they read the letters on the wall?
-Not only can babies not talk to answer these questions, they also have no idea how to comprehend what they’re seeing.
+Children’s eye exams rely on being able to ask the child a range of questions: what do they see, is it blurry, do their eyes hurt, can they read the letters on the wall?
+Not only can babies not talk to answer these questions, but they also have no idea how to comprehend what they’re seeing.

 We can recognize blurry vision because we know what good vision should look like.
 When a baby sees blurry, it’s the only sight they’ve ever seen.
 There is no reference point, so to them, their vision is normal.
 If eye conditions are allowed to persist in babies, it’ll only lead to difficulty in school later as they get older.